Oliver Keighley

 Persevere, Persevere, Persevere!

 Before I was a professional artist, I was an elite athlete in the sport of long track speed skating.
 My greatest obstacle (other than finding pants to fit my legs and rear end) was overcoming the struggle mentally, technically and physically to get better over the long term.
 As an athlete, you spend countless hours training and preparing for one or two big competitions.
 Sometimes things don’t quite come together on the big day.
 That doesn’t necessarily mean that you should quit.
-The ability to see the big picture for what it is, is paramount. (more…)
+The ability to see the big picture for what it is is paramount. (more…)

 Swipe And Slash – The Sword Liner

-Studying at the Florence Academy of Art, there are many painting techniques to be mastered through intense practice and through following the methodology of the school.
+Studying at the Florence Academy of Art, there are many painting techniques to be mastered through intense practice and by following the methodology of the school.
 But there are also many things to be learned concerning one’s materials.
 For example, a great variety of edge qualities can be achieved in a painting simply by varying the kinds of brushes used—i.e. sable versus hog-hair. (more…)